Westpac Banking Corp Raises Stock Holdings in Trimble Inc. (NASDAQ:TRMB)

-Westpac Banking Corp increased its stake in shares of Trimble Inc. (NASDAQ:TRMB) by 69.1% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 26,611 shares of the scientific and technical instruments company’s stock after purchasing an additional 10,871 shares during the quarter.
-Westpac Banking Corp’s holdings in Trimble were worth $1,777,000 as of its most recent SEC filing.
+Westpac Banking Corp raised its holdings in Trimble Inc. (NASDAQ:TRMB) by 69.1% in the fourth quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 26,611 shares of the scientific and technical instruments company’s stock after buying an additional 10,871 shares during the quarter.
+Westpac Banking Corp’s holdings in Trimble were worth $1,777,000 at the end of the most recent reporting period.

-A number of research firms have commented on TRMB.
-Morgan Stanley increased their price target on Trimble from $70.00 to $76.00 and gave the company an “equal weight” rating in a research note on Thursday, February 11th.
-Zacks Investment Research lowered Trimble from a “buy” rating to a “hold” rating and set a $77.00 price objective on the stock. in a report on Tuesday, January 12th.
-Finally, Craig Hallum increased their price objective on Trimble from $44.00 to $58.00 and gave the company a “hold” rating in a report on Thursday, February 11th.
+A number of research analysts have recently weighed in on the company.
+Morgan Stanley increased their price objective on Trimble from $70.00 to $76.00 and gave the company an “equal weight” rating in a report on Thursday, February 11th.
+Zacks Investment Research lowered Trimble from a “buy” rating to a “hold” rating and set a $77.00 target price on the stock. in a report on Tuesday, January 12th.
+Finally, Craig Hallum raised their target price on Trimble from $44.00 to $58.00 and gave the stock a “hold” rating in a report on Thursday, February 11th.
 Three investment analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-Trimble currently has an average rating of “Buy” and an average price target of $56.60.
+The stock has a consensus rating of “Buy” and a consensus target price of $56.60.

+In other Trimble news, Director Kaigham Gabriel sold 4,356 shares of the company’s stock in a transaction that occurred on Thursday, March 4th.
+The stock was sold at an average price of $71.62, for a total transaction of $311,976.72.
+Following the completion of the sale, the director now directly owns 8,500 shares of the company’s stock, valued at approximately $608,770.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, SVP James A. Kirkland sold 16,197 shares of the company’s stock in a transaction that occurred on Tuesday, March 2nd.
+The shares were sold at an average price of $76.36, for a total value of $1,236,802.92.
+Following the sale, the senior vice president now directly owns 69,605 shares of the company’s stock, valued at $5,315,037.80.
+The disclosure for this sale can be found here.
+0.66% of the stock is owned by corporate insiders.

 Trimble Inc provides technology solutions that enable professionals and field mobile workers to improve or transform their work processes worldwide.
 It operates through four segments: Buildings and Infrastructure, Geospatial, Resources and Utilities, and Transportation.
 The Buildings and Infrastructure segment offers field and office software for route selection and design; systems to guide and control construction equipment; systems to monitor, track, and manage assets, equipment, and workers; software to share and communicate data; 3D conceptual design and modeling software; building information modeling software; integrated site layout and measurement systems; cost estimating, scheduling, and project controls solutions; applications for sub-contractors and trades; and an integrated workplace management software.